2025–26 Villarreal CF season

-The 2025–26 Villarreal Club de Fútbol season is the club's 103rd season and their 13th consecutive in the top flight.
-In addition to the domestic league, Villarreal will participate in this season's editions of the Copa del Rey and the UEFA Champions League.
-The season covers the period from 1 July 2025, until 30 June 2026.
+The 2025–26 season was the 103rd season in the history of Villarreal Club de Fútbol, and the club's 13th consecutive season in La Liga.
+In addition to the domestic league, Villarreal participated in this season's editions of the Copa del Rey and the UEFA Champions League.
+The season covers the period from 1 July 2025 to 30 June 2026.